 25% of our users found rental cars in Poland for $94 or less

 Book your rental car in Poland at least 1 day before your trip in order to get a below-average price

 Economy rental cars in Poland are around 37% cheaper than other car types, on average

 Economy (Kia Sportage or similar) is the most frequently booked car hire type in Poland.

-Based on ratings and reviews from real users on KAYAK, the best car rental company in Poland is Sixt (7.2, 135 reviews).
+Based on ratings and reviews from real users on KAYAK, the best car hire in Poland is Sixt (7.2, 91 reviews).

 When you rent a car Poland, you need to remember to drive on the right-hand side of the road.
 Driving in the country is an enjoyable experience, due to the expansion of highways and other major road networks.
 You must always have your headlights on low beam and give way to traffic on the right, unless otherwise indicated.
 You must also refrain from using your mobile phone when driving.
 You can pay tolls on the A2 and A4 highways, either by cash or electronically if your vehicle has a tag.

 You will need to be at least 19 years old and have held a driver’s license for one year to rent a car in Poland.
 There will be a surcharge for those drivers who are under 25 years old.
 You will also need an international or EU driving license that will be valid for six months after entering Poland.